mojaloop/security-bc/README.md

 ## Integration Tests

-## Startup supporting services
+### Startup supporting services

 Use https://github.com/mojaloop/platform-shared-tools/tree/main/packages/deployment/docker-compose-infra

-To startup Kafka, MongoDB, Elasticsearch and Kibana, follow the steps below(in docker-compose-infra/):
+To startup Kafka, MongoDB, Elasticsearch and Kibana, follow the steps below(executed in docker-compose-infra/):

-1. Create a directory called `exec` inside the `docker-compose-infra` (this) directory, and go to that directory.
+1. Create a sub-directory called `exec` inside the `docker-compose-infra` (this) directory, and navigate to that directory.

-_This `exec` directory is ignored by gitignore, so can't be pushed to GitHub._

 ```shell
 mkdir exec
 cd exec
 ```

-2. Create the following directories as children of the `docker-compose/exec` directory:
+2. Create the following directories as sub-directories of the `docker-compose/exec` directory:
 * `certs`
 * `esdata01`
 * `kibanadata`